Automatic summarization: Unsupervised approach: TextRank

 Another keyphrase extraction algorithm is TextRank.
 While supervised methods have some nice properties, like being able to produce interpretable rules for what features characterize a keyphrase, they also require a large amount of training data.
 Many documents with known keyphrases are needed.
 Furthermore, training on a specific domain tends to customize the extraction process to that domain, so the resulting classifier is not necessarily portable, as some of Turney's results demonstrate.

 Unsupervised keyphrase extraction removes the need for training data.
 It approaches the problem from a different angle.
 Instead of trying to learn explicit features that characterize keyphrases, the TextRank algorithm exploits the structure of the text itself to determine keyphrases that appear "central" to the text in the same way that PageRank selects important Web pages.
 Recall this is based on the notion of "prestige" or "recommendation" from social networks.
 In this way, TextRank does not rely on any previous training data at all, but rather can be run on any arbitrary piece of text, and it can produce output simply based on the text's intrinsic properties.
 Thus the algorithm is easily portable to new domains and languages.

 TextRank is a general purpose graph-based ranking algorithm for NLP.
 Essentially, it runs PageRank on a graph specially designed for a particular NLP task.
 For keyphrase extraction, it builds a graph using some set of text units as vertices.
 Edges are based on some measure of semantic or lexical similarity between the text unit vertices.
 Unlike PageRank, the edges are typically undirected and can be weighted to reflect a degree of similarity.
-Once the graph is constructed, it is used to form a stochastic matrix, combined with a damping factor (as in the "random surfer model"), and the ranking over vertices is obtained by finding the eigenvector corresponding to eigenvalue 1 (i.e., the stationary distribution of the random walk on the graph).
+Once the graph is constructed, it is used to form a stochastic matrix, combined with a damping factor (as in the random surfing model), and the ranking over vertices is obtained by finding the eigenvector corresponding to eigenvalue 1 (i.e., the stationary distribution of the random walk on the graph).

 The vertices should correspond to what we want to rank.
 Potentially, we could do something similar to the supervised methods and create a vertex for each unigram, bigram, trigram, etc. However, to keep the graph small, the authors decide to rank individual unigrams in a first step, and then include a second step that merges highly ranked adjacent unigrams to form multi-word phrases.
 This has a nice side effect of allowing us to produce keyphrases of arbitrary length.
 For example, if we rank unigrams and find that "advanced", "natural", "language", and "processing" all get high ranks, then we would look at the original text and see that these words appear consecutively and create a final keyphrase using all four together.
 Note that the unigrams placed in the graph can be filtered by part of speech.
 The authors found that adjectives and nouns were the best to include.
 Thus, some linguistic knowledge comes into play in this step.